-- (a) useful level of polymorphism (indicated, for example, by PIC (polymorphism information content: see Glossary) value obtained on a set of representative varieties); - (b) repeatability within, and reproducibility between, laboratories in terms of scoring data; - (c) known distribution of the markers throughout the genome (i.e. map position), which whilst not being essential, is useful information and helps to avoid the selection of markers that may be linked; - (d) the avoidance, as far as possible, of markers with "null" alleles (i.e. an allele whose effect is an absence of a PCR product at the molecular level), which again is not essential, but advisable.
+- (a) useful level of polymorphism (indicated, for example, by PIC (polymorphism information contenta: see Glossary) (PIC) [or frequency of polymorphism (FP)]e value obtained on a set of representative varieties, (see Glossary); - (b) repeatability within, and reproducibility between acrossa, laboratories in terms of scoring data; - (c) known distribution of the markers throughout the genome (i.e. map position), which whilst not being essential, is useful information and helps to avoid the selection of markers that may be linked; - (d) the avoidance, as far as possible, a of markers with "null" alleles (i.e. an allele whose effect is an absence of a PCR product at the molecular level), which again is not essential, but advisable. - [(e) application of marker, sequences of which are in common use (or printed in publication or Journal with high cited index)]c

-2.2 Criteria for specific types of molecular markers

-2.2.1 Microsatellite Markers (SSRs)

-2.2.1.1 The analysis of simple sequence repeats (SSRs or microsatellites: see Glossary) using the polymerase chain reaction (PCR) is now widely used and has several advantages.

-2.2.1.2 SSR markers are expressed co-dominantly, are generally easy to score (record) and can readily be mapped.
-They have been shown to be capable of analysis in different laboratories, and (given sufficient attention to experimental conditions) are robust and repeatable.
-In addition, they can be analyzed using automated, high throughput, non-radioactive DNA sequencers, based either on gel electrophoresis or capillary electrophoresis, and several can be analyzed simultaneously (multiplexing).

-2.2.1.3 For effective microsatellite analysis, selecting high quality markers is essential.
-This includes a consideration of, inter alia:

-- (a) the degree of "stuttering" (production of a series of one or more bands, differing by 1 repeat unit in size); - (b) (n+1) peaks; Taq-polymerase often adds 1 bp to the end of a fragment.
-This can be prevented by using "pigtailed" primers (see Glossary); - (c) the size of the amplification product; - (d) effective separation between the various alleles in different detection systems; - (e) reliable and reproducible scoring of the alleles in different detection systems;

-- (f) the level of polymorphism (number of alleles detected) between varieties (note that this requires analysis of a significant number of varieties); - (g) avoidance of linkage.

-2.2.1.4 For scoring SSRs in different laboratories and using different detection equipment, it is crucial that reference alleles (i.e. sets of varieties) are defined and included in all analyses.
-These reference alleles are necessary because molecular weight standards behave differently in the various detection systems currently available and are therefore not appropriate for allele identification.

-2.2.1.5 Primers used in a particular laboratory should be synthesized by an assured supplier, to reduce the possibility of different DNA profiles being produced from primers synthesized through different sources.
+- 2.2 Criteria for specific types of molecular markers - a2.2.1 Microsatellite Markers (SSRs) - 2.2.1.1 The analysis of simple sequence repeats (SSRs or microsatellites: see Glossary) using the polymerase chain reaction (PCR) is now widely used and has several advantages. - a2.2.1.2 SSR markers are expressed co-dominantly, are generally easy to score (record) and can readily be mapped.
+They have been shown to be capable of analysis used and analyzed in different laboratories, and under specific (given sufficient attention to experimental conditions) are can be robust and repeatable.
+In addition, they can be analyzed using automated, high throughput, non-radioactive DNA sequencers, based either on gel electrophoresis or capillary electrophoresis, and several can be analyzed simultaneously (multiplexing). - 2.2.1.3 For effective microsatellite analysis, selecting high quality markers is essential.
+This includes a consideration of, inter alia: - (a) the degree of "stuttering" (production of a series of one or more bands, differing by 1 repeat unit in size); - (b) (n+1) peaks; Taq-polymerase often adds 1 bp to the end of a fragment.
+This can be prevented by using "pigtailed" primers (see Glossary); - (c) the size of the amplification product; - (d) effective separation between the various alleles in different fit detection systems; - (e) reliable and reproducible scoring of the alleles in different detection systems; - (f) the level of polymorphism (number of alleles detected) g between varieties (note that this requires analysis of a significant number of varieties); - (g) avoidance of linkage. - 2.2.1.4 For scoring SSRs in different laboratories and using different detection equipment, it is crucial that reference alleles (i.e. sets of varieties) are defined and included in all analyses.
+These reference alleles are necessary because molecular weight standards behave differently in the various detection systems currently available and are therefore not appropriate for allele identification. - a2.2.1.5 Primers used in a particular laboratory should be synthesized by an assured supplier, to reduce the possibility of different DNA profiles as a result of using being produced from primers synthesized through different sources.